Ajayi ends six-year Premier League wait as West Brom hold Liverpool | Goal.com

 👏 Semi Ajayi 👏#LIVWBA | @WBA pic.twitter.com/TjfzULz4Yq

-Interestingly, Ajayi’s effort ranked behind Liverpool’s Vigil van Dijk and Aaron Pierre (both nine) as defenders who have scored more headed goals in England’ top four tiers since the commencement of the 2018-2019 campaign.
+Interestingly, Ajayi’s effort ranks him behind only Liverpool’s Vigil van Dijk and Aaron Pierre (both nine) as defenders who have scored the most headed goals in England’ top four tiers since the commencement of the 2018-2019 campaign.

 Among defenders since the start of the 2018-19 season, only Virgil van Dijk and Aaron Pierre (both nine) have scored more headed league goals in England’s top four tiers than West Brom’s Semi Ajayi (eight). pic.twitter.com/WSbxwjKHsA— Shina Oludare 🇳🇬 (@sportingshina) December 27, 2020